DMV pool guide: Where to swim around D.C. this summer

 🕶️ Under-the-radar: Theodore Hagans for a low-key hang in Fort Lincoln, Northeast.

-👪 Good for kids: Langdon is the only pool-splash park combo, plus a kiddie pool and deeper sections.
+👪 Good for kids: Langdon is the only pool-splash park combo, plus a kiddie pool.

 👙 On the river: Anacostia Pool in Southeast is surrounded by more water, plus a park for walking and boating.